rubyonjets/jets/docs/_docs/env-extra.md

 ## Blue-Green Deployments

-With the ability to create entire applications with just a variable change, you can use it to perform blue0green deployments.
+With the ability to create entire applications with just a variable change, you can use it to perform blue-green deployments.

 1. Create another environment
 2. Test it to your heart's content